 Upper-year applicants in this category must submit appropriate transcripts and course syllabi.
-International applicants are eligible for admission as mature applicants but must satisfy proof of English proficiency.
-Find details about mature applicants.
+International applicants are eligible for admission as mature applicants and must satisfy proof of English proficiency.

-This equivalency must be documented by transcripts and course syllabi from recognized educational institutions.
+This equivalency must be documented by transcripts and course syllabi from recognized, accredited educational institutions.

 English-Language Proficiency Requirements

-The Honours Bachelor of Arts in Visual and Critical Studies is a new degree program at OCAD U that officially launched in September 2014.
+The Honours Bachelor of Arts in Visual and Critical Studies is a new degree program at OCAD University that officially launched in September 2014.

-This program is offered under the written consent of the Minister of Advanced Education and Skills Development for the period of June 2012 to June 2020.
+This program is offered under the written consent of the Ministry of Colleges and Universities for the period of June 2012 to June 2020.

 Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (e.g., acceptable to potential employers, professional licensing bodies or other educational institutions).

-In addition to academic entrance requirements, there are supplementary writing sample assignments required for admission to OCAD U’s Visual and Critical Studies (BA) program.
+In addition to academic requirements, there are supplementary writing sample assignments required for admission to OCAD University’s Visual and Critical Studies (BA) program.
 You will be notified of further details and deadlines by email.

-Admission to OCAD University’s studio-based degree programs (BDes and BFA) is based primarily on the result of a portfolio assessment.
+Admission to OCAD University’s Bachelor of Design and Bachelor of Fine Arts degree programs is based primarily on a portfolio submission and assessment.
+Portfolio requirements may vary by program.
 All offers based on the strength of the portfolio are conditional upon successful completion of the academic entrance requirements.

-A non‑refundable supplemental evaluation fee of $65 is required to process each application.
+A $90 non‑refundable supplemental evaluation fee is required to process each application.
 This fee is submitted directly to the OUAC.

-Note: The OUAC will not process your application until the supplemental fee has been remitted.
+Note: The OUAC will not process your application until the supplemental fee is paid.